anmol11379-web/Digital-Literacy-Project/task-5-cybercrime/casestudy.md

 > Always verify requests carefully and **never share confidential information** like OTP or PIN.

 ✔ Awareness and caution are the best defenses against online payment fraud.
-> Always verify requests carefully and **never share confidential information** like OTP or PIN.

-✔ Awareness and caution are the best defenses against online payment fraud.